RYASTRA/satnogs-signal/README.md

 - 📊 Dataset — [`ryroeu/satnogs-signal-waterfalls`](https://huggingface.co/datasets/ryroeu/satnogs-signal-waterfalls)

 *Trained on 4 narrowband FSK/GFSK telemetry satellites (OTP-2, CUBEBEL-2, AEPEX, CatSat) with
 FrontierSat held out.
-Caveat: gold labels skew toward clearer passes than the unvetted firehose, so real-world performance on faint signals will be lower than these numbers.*
+Two caveats: (1) the unseen-satellite slice is held out by satellite, so some of its passes come from stations that also appear in training — that slice measures cross-satellite generalization, not fully station-unseen performance; (2) gold labels skew toward clearer passes than the unvetted firehose, so real-world performance on faint signals will be lower than these numbers.*

 ### Expected accuracy on live data